h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 In hindsight, the decision to retain MD5 for RADIUS/TLS was likely wrong.
 It was an easy decision in the short term, but it has caused ongoing problems which this document addresses.

+Thanks to Bernard Aboba, Karri Huhtanen, and Alexander Clouter for reviews and feedback.

 # Changelog

 --- back